AppImageCommunity/awesome-appimage/README.md

 ### Linux distributions

-Although the AppImage format was carefully designed not to need any special support from Linux distributions, there are some that offer varying degrees of AppImage friendlyness out of the box.
+Although the AppImage format was carefully designed not to need any special support from Linux distributions, there are some that offer varying degrees of AppImage friendliness out of the box.

 - [Deepin](https://www.deepin.org/en/) - When you double-click an AppImage or any other executable file that lacks execute permissions, a user-friendly dialog explains the situation and asks for your permission to set the execute permission and execute the executable.
 - [Nitrux](https://nxos.org/) - Promotes the use of AppImage as the main format for getting applications, has a built in app center featuring AppImages.